jackdbd/personal-website/src/posts/performance-audit-italian-news-website.md

 Il Tirreno is a popular newspaper in Tuscany, and its digital edition [Iltirreno.it](https://www.iltirreno.it/) has enough traffic to end up in CrUX.

 The CrUX BigQuery dataset is publicly available, but in order to explore it you will need a Google Cloud Platform project and some knowledge of SQL.
-I'll share links for the queries I ran, so you can try them out yourself if you want.
+You'll find links for the queries I ran, so you can try them out yourself if you want.

 {% callout "warn" %}
 The CrUX dataset is huge, so be careful when writing queries against it.
 With BigQuery [on-demand pricing](https://cloud.google.com/bigquery/pricing) you can query up to 1TB worth of data per month for free.
 If you exceed that quota you'll have to pay $5/TB.
 To avoid unforeseen expenses with BigQuery, always have a look at [how much data a query would process](https://cloud.google.com/bigquery/docs/estimate-costs) before running it.